-Paris Jackson Celebrated Her Birthday With Chris Brown And She’s Getting Hate For It
+Paris Jackson Celebrated Her Birthday With Chris Brown, And She’s Getting Hate For It

 — Perez (@ThePerezHilton) April 7, 2018

 So, given his closeness to her father, it seems reasonable to think that Paris may have met Chris when they were younger and that they may have formed a friendship.
-Paris’ opinion on the Rihanna incident and his subsequent treatment of ex-girlfriend, Karrueche Tran are unknown.
-It’s unclear what Michael though about Chris’ behavior.
+Paris’ opinion on the Rihanna incident and his subsequent treatment of ex-girlfriend Karrueche Tran are unknown.
+It’s unclear what Michael thought about Chris’ behavior.
 The Rihanna incident happened a couple of months before his death.
-But he did sing “Man In The Mirror” which advocates self-reflection and an evolution of one’s mindset.
+But he did sing “Man In The Mirror,” which advocates self-reflection and an evolution of one’s mindset.
 There are also several notable quotes by Jackson where he advocates for peace, compassion, and love.
-So he more than likely disapproved of Chris’ behavior but he also may have counseled him to make better decisions.
+So he more than likely disapproved of Chris’ behavior, but he also may have counseled him to make better decisions.

 The always gorgeous @ParisJackson put her unique style on display at @HM's #HMConsciousExclusive celebration: https://t.co/cOudK1juUn pic.twitter.com/LisoCENVzH